HamStudy/examtools-docs/content/docs/arrl/greeter-script.md

 * Now please click on grade your exam
    * VEs turn on video.
    * _CVE approves grading._
-* We are going to stop recording now.
-   * _CVE: pause/stop recording locally and make sure in gallery view._
 * If the candidate passes: Congratulations, are you ready to try the next element?
    * If so, rinse and repeat.
    * If not, click Sign Out.